Snigireva/master_thesis/README.md

 # ms-lesion-ml (v1.0.0)
+THE CODE IS IN NOT FULL YET, BETA VERSION.

 Reproducible pipeline for lesion quantification and small-N classification in MRI, adapted from project code by **Yelyzaveta Snihirova**.
 It provides stratified cross-validation, class-specific metrics (sensitivity/specificity), optional oversampling, and harmonised plotting.
 All configuration is YAML-based.

 > Research use only.